How to Solve Few-Shot Abusive Content Detection Using the Data We Actually Have: Results

 \section{Results}

-First, we present our main results followed by the analysis of different few-shot sizes, the model performance on each label separately, then we discuss an ablation study for a better understanding of how the external datasets affect the final performance, and finally, we test the cross-lingual performance in case closely related English datasets are available.
+First, we present our main results followed by the analysis of different few-shot sizes and the model performance on each label separately.
+Then we discuss an ablation study for a better understanding of how the external datasets affect the final performance.
+Finally, we briefly discuss our experiments on \textsc{HateCheck}.

 Our main results with 4-shot training are presented in Table~\ref{tab:main_res}.
-On a higher level it can be seen that leveraging external datasets improved the few-shot performance, and our multi-dataset learning approach (MDL) improved over all baselines (LM-base, MLM, and MTL) in 11 out of 13 cases.
-The MLM and MTL baselines also improve over the LM-base system, however, not as consistently and to a lesser extent than our approach.
-MTL even achieves lower performance than LM-base when the averaged performance over all datasets is considered.
-This indicates that i) relying on the labels other than only the domain adaptation effect of MLM is beneficial and ii) the two-step approach of MDL is more effective since the very low number of samples of the target dataset are suppressed by the external data samples when they are added directly into MTL.
+On a higher level it can be seen that MDT improved over all baselines in 11 out of 13 cases (in 12 cases compared to LM-base).
+MDT is significantly better ($\alpha=0.05$) than LM-base on all datasets except on \texttt{AMI En} and \texttt{HASOC De}.
+We used the significance test proposed in~\cite{dror-etal-2019-deep}, which accounts for the challenges of comparing deep neural networks, including the difficulties due to the use of multiple random seeds.
+The method compares the score distributions generated by different runs (random seeds) of a given model type using an approach based on \emph{Almost Stochastic Dominance} relation of the distributions.
+The MLM, MTL and Fusion baselines also improve over the LM-base system, however, not as consistently and to a lesser extent than our approach.
+MTL and Fusion even achieve lower performance than LM-base when the averaged performance over all datasets is considered.
+This indicates that i) relying on the labels other than only the domain adaptation effect of MLM is beneficial, ii) the two-step approach of MDT is more effective, since the very low number of samples of the target dataset are suppressed by the external data samples when they are added directly into MTL and iii) the small number of target dataset samples is not enough to properly fuse dataset specific adapters (Fusion).
 Additionally, training on the external datasets makes the models more consistent over different runs, as shown by the decreased standard deviation values on most of the datasets.